adrielk/ConnectX/README.md

 # ConnectX
-Python library for easily creating board/card games such as Tic-Tac-Toe, Connect 4, Poker, etc.
+Python modules for easily creating board/card games such as Tic-Tac-Toe, Connect 4, Codenames, Poker, etc.

 ## To do:
 - Create front-end layer using pygame